tuliorr/Git-from-Basics-to-Advanced/Section07/README.md

 * When the version finishes the test phase in the develop branch and is stable, it is merged into the main branch

-* This flowchart is an example of how source code control is performed in projects. depending on the project this flowchart can have a different structure
+* This network graph is an example of how source code control is performed in projects. depending on the project this flowchart can have a different structure

 ![7.1](/images/scm.png)

+* Github provides a visualization of the network graph with all branches too